 In his work Orach builds upon his PhD thesis, which was dedicated to the role of interest groups and interest coalitions in fisheries policy change, with the focus on the case of 2013 EU Common Fisheries Policy reform.
 Orach’s work highlights complex adaptive nature of the environmental policy process and the diffuse mechanisms through which information about environmental crises can find its way on the political agenda.
 During his PhD Orach applied qualitative case study methods (process tracing, content analysis) as well as agent-based modelling.

-Kirill holds a MSc in International Administration and Global Governance from the University of Gothenburg.
+Orach holds a MSc in International Administration and Global Governance from the University of Gothenburg.
 His Master research focused on decentralization in biodiversity governance and the role democratic institutions play in the process of power sharing in natural resource management.
-Kirill also has a MSc in International Economic Relations from V. N. Karazin Kharkiv National University, Ukraine.
+Orach also has a MSc in International Economic Relations from V. N. Karazin Kharkiv National University, Ukraine.

 Research news | 2017-10-11

 How pro-environmental interest groups were able to push for reforms of the EU Common Fisheries Policy

 Research news | 2016-10-07

 Better representation of human behaviour needed in models of social-ecological systems

 New study provides a guide for social-ecological researchers to better include policy science in their work